 You'll love Apple Turnover With Pie Crust!
 These flaky hand-held turnovers are created with pie crust and a sweet apple cinnamon filling.
 This is one of those easy apple recipes that simple to prepare and oh-so-good.
-They are excellent for breakfast and dessert!
+My family loves these for breakfast or dessert!

 Jump to: